 - Such return values can be used to implement conditional processing.
 An If Instruction can evaluate the rerelevant return value and determine what jobs to execute next.

 - Technically this use case is not too different from the checking return values use case described above.
 However, the focus is not on a specific job but on specific values of variables.

 - Note that order variables can be modified by users when adding an order.
-The above example therefore checks an order variable to decide which job to start a workflow for.
+The above example therefore checks an order variable to decide which job a workflow is to be started for.